Saturday, June 28, 2014

 Jodhaa Akbar

 I also felt that Krish writes his story when he is depressed.
-It was as if Rockstar was playing all over again — toote hue dil se hi sangeet nikalta hai.
+It was like Rockstar was playing again — toote hue dil se hi sangeet nikalta hai.
 Also, the typewriter felt very Moulin Rouge.
-The plot involving Rashmi and Krish was clearly taken from Chetan's another novel — Five Point Someone.
+The plot involving Rashmi and Krish was clearly taken from Chetan's other novel — Five Point Someone.

 Last week, I visited a museum that had Hollywood costumes from famous films.
 It was such a fine exhibit that showed how much detail goes into matching the costume with the character in the film.
-One exhibit was from Shekhar Kapur's Elizabeth which showed that the Queen's dress had a protruding (if one has seen the costume, it is quite obvious and is visible in the film's poster as well) that was symbolically referring to the fact that she is aloof from her subjects and they cannot come closer to her.
-Similarly, there were many such detailed snippets on why a particular costume was designed.
-As is obvious, this is my favorite thing — to find something hidden in our movies.
-The exhibition taught me many things and these days, I am trying to focus on understanding some new aspects of films, which I have ignored, for instance character placement.
+One exhibit was from Shekhar Kapur's Elizabeth, which showed that the Queen's dress had a protruding (if one has seen the costume, it is quite obvious and is visible in the film's poster as well) that was symbolically referring to the fact that she is aloof from her subjects.
+They cannot come closer to her.
+Similarly, many detailed snippets on why a particular costume was designed.
+Obviously, this is my favorite thing — finding something hidden in our movies.
+The exhibition taught me many things, and these days, I am trying to focus on understanding some new aspects of films that I have ignored, such as character placement.
 For example, in the scene where Krish comes to meet Ananya, she is not facing him and is looking forward while he is looking at her as he wants to solve the issue.
-In the song Chandaniya, Krish is standing at crossroads like he is standing at crossroads in his own life.
-Ananya works on a campaing for Sunsilk where she says, "She is an optimist, she has her dreams, but she is not afraid to write her own life story" — like Ananya herself.
+In the song Chandaniya, Krish is standing at a crossroads like he is standing at a crossroads in his life.
+Ananya works on a campaign for Sunsilk where she says, "She is an optimist, she has her dreams, but she is not afraid to write her own life story" — like Ananya herself.

-There is so much detailing that goes in films that I, sometimes, wonder on the whole complexity of the process.
+There is so much detailing that goes on in films that I sometimes wonder about the whole complexity of the process.
 I really want to go and work for films someday.
 For instance, notice Ronit Roy's role.
-He was shown to be a failed man and later, he opens a security firm.
-Contrast this with his own life, when he came in films, he was not successful.
-Of course, he is much successful now.
+He was shown to be a failed man and later opened a security firm.
+Contrast this with his own life; he was unsuccessful when he came to films.
+Of course, he is much more successful now.
 In real life, he also owns a security firm like his character in the film.
-Amrita Singh who also had a failed marriage and is a typical Punjabi in real life as well.
+Amrita Singh also had a failed marriage and is a typical Punjabi in real life.
 Revathi is just brilliant.
-The casting is so perfect that as I wrote in the post on Swades, that I began to wonder if it is life imitating art or art imitating life.
+The casting is so perfect that, as I wrote in the post on Swades, I began to wonder if it is life imitating art or art imitating life.

 My issue with the film was the length.
-It was too long and felt repetitive at many times.
-May be the director, like Ananya, needs to know the concept of marginal utility curve :) I was fine with the stereotyping characters but in the beginning, when Ananya says she eats chicken despite being a Tamil Brahmin, I thought that they are going into an interesting territory.
+It was too long and felt repetitive many times.
+Maybe the director, like Ananya, needs to know the concept of marginal utility curve :) I was fine with the stereotyping characters, but when Ananya says she eats chicken despite being a Tamil Brahmin in the beginning, I thought they were going into an interesting territory.
 But I was mistaken.
 There has been a famous campaign going on about dismantling stereotypes.
-It would have been a nice story to see a film that breaks stereotypes.
-Also, I felt that at many places, scenes were left half-baked and not explained properly.
-Like what was the significance of the words Love, Dada on Krish's typewriter.
-Or did he really want to commit suicide or was it just a comical statement?
+Seeing a film that breaks stereotypes would have been a nice story.
+Also, I felt that scenes were left half-baked in many places and not explained properly.
+Like the significance of the words Love, Dada on Krish's typewriter.
+Or did he really want to commit suicide, or was it just a comical statement?
 If he was serious, then the film resolved it conveniently.

-But still I liked the film.
-I do not know about critics but I found something very endearing about Arjun Kapoor and Alia Bhatt.
-Arjun has a goofy charm about him and Alia is just amazing in the film.
+But still, I liked the film.
+I do not know about critics, but I found Arjun Kapoor and Alia Bhatt endearing.
+Arjun has a goofy charm about him, and Alia is amazing in the film.
 She brings grace and dignity to Ananya.
-There are some lovely moments in the film and it made me shed a tear or two.
-I loved the scene where Krish proposed Ananya in the middle of her interview.
-The scene where he proposed his entire family was also nice.
+Some lovely moments in the film made me tear up.
+I loved the scene where Krish proposed to Ananya during her interview.
+The scene where he proposed to his entire family was also nice.
 The scenes between Krish and his father are beautifully handled.
-And, the song Chandaniya is slowly growing on me.
+And the song Chandaniya is slowly growing in me.

 Some other books: